Inference for Gaussian Processes with Mat\'ern Covariogram on Compact Riemannian Manifolds: Gaussian Processes in Euclidean spaces

 where $(\gamma_n(\alpha))_i = \frac{\left(\alpha\|x_0-x_i\|\right)^{\nu}}{\Gamma(\nu)2^{\nu-1}}K_\nu\left(\alpha\|x_0-x_i\|\right)$.
 Then

-As a result, any misspecified $\alpha$ still yields asymptotic efficiency as long as $\sigma^2$ is replaced by its MLE \citep{stein1993simple, kaufman2013role}.
+\changedreviewerone{where $\EE$ is the expectation with respect to the measure characterised by the parameter or spectral density (see Section~\ref{sec:MaternMfd}) in the subscript.} As a result, any misspecified $\alpha$ still yields an asymptotically \changedreviewertwo{optimal BLUP} as long as $\sigma^2$ is replaced by its maximum likelihood estimate \citep{stein1993simple, kaufman2013role}.
 In the current manuscript, we develop parallel results for the $d$ dimensional compact Riemannian manifold $\MM$.